 Notes

-- All-purpose flour: you can substitute this with a gluten-free flour.
+- All-purpose flour: you can substitute with a gluten-free flour like cornstarch or arrowroot.

-- Salted butter: you can use unsalted butter instead, but you may need to add extra kosher salt to taste as the sauce simmers.
-The butter can be omitted for a dairy-free version.
-If doing so, you may need to add more olive oil in step 2, when cooking the chicken.
-You should have enough oil to coat the bottom of the pan to prevent sticking.
+- Salted butter: you can use unsalted butter instead; just add kosher salt to taste before serving.
+For a dairy-free version, substitute with olive oil.
+Ensure there's enough oil to coat the bottom of the pan to prevent sticking.

-- Food safety: wash your hands thoroughly with soap and water before and after handling raw chicken.
-Clean all surfaces, utensils, and cutting boards with hot, soapy water after they come into contact with raw chicken.
-To prevent cross-contamination, use separate cutting boards and utensils for raw chicken and other foods.
-Also use a food thermometer to ensure the chicken is cooked to an internal temperature of 165°F (74°C).
+- Food safety: wash your hands with warm, soapy water before and after handling raw chicken.
+Clean any surfaces or utensils with hot, soapy water to prevent cross-contamination, and use separate cutting boards for raw chicken and other foods.
+Cook the chicken to 165°F (74°C) throughout before serving.
+For more information, visit the CDC's guide for handling raw chicken safely.

-- Storage: leftover chicken limone can be stored in an airtight container in the refrigerator for 3 to 4 days, or in the freezer for up to 3 months.
+- Storage: leftovers can be stored in an airtight container in the refrigerator for 3 to 4 days, or in the freezer for up to 3 months.

 Nutrition